An Office Building Occupants Guide to Indoor Air Quality

 Work with building management and contractors before you conduct remodeling or renovation activities to identify ways of keeping exposure to pollutants to a minimum.
 Properly isolating the area to be remodeled or renovated from other spaces and the HVAC systems, and scheduling these activities for evenings and weekends if possible, can go a long way toward minimizing potential occupant problems.
 If the renovation work is contracted through you, ensure that the architect or interior designer and contractor are made aware, in advance, of the practices and procedures to be used during construction activities.
 If possible, try to arrange for plastic wrappings to be removed from partitions, carpet rolls and other new materials before they are brought into the space.
 Ask to have the materials aired out in a clean, dry location outside the building for a few days before installation.
 This can significantly reduce chemical emissions and odors inside the building.

-Encourage building management to obtain and use the joint EPA/NIOSH guidance document entitled: Building Air Quality: A Guide for Building Owners and Facility Managers.
+Encourage building management to obtain and use the joint EPA/NIOSH guidance document titled: Building Air Quality: A Guide for Building Owners and Facility Managers.
 EPA and the National Institute for Occupational Safety and Health (NIOSH) have published comprehensive guidance for building owners and managers to help them prevent and solve indoor air quality problems.
 Ensuring that your building management is knowledgeable about and committed to management of indoor air quality issues is an essential first step in preventing and fixing indoor air problems.

 As an occupant of an office building, understanding the role of the building management in maintaining a healthy and comfortable indoor environment is an important step in understanding how you can fit into the picture.
 EPA and NIOSH recommend that every building manager obtain and use the Building Air Quality guidance (see Section 4 - Developing an IAQ Profile) to: